It's no secret that sitting in a standard chair for long periods of time can (will?) ruin your back. But, some of us have to learn it the hard way.

 Other benefits include improved blood circulation, energy, and focus.

-In this article I'd like to share with you what I've learned about ergonomic kneeling chairs, and offer three recommendations to get you started on your own search.
+In this article I'd like to share with you what I've learned about using ergonomic kneeling chairs for back pain, and offer three recommendations to get you started on your own search.

 At the end of the article, I also suggest a few more affordable “starter chairs” for those of you who'd like to try this style of kneeling/sitting, but are on a budget.
 I also add a few good places online to continue your search.

 *(You can click those links above to jump ahead to my suggestions.
 Or, read on to learn more about how ergonomic kneeling chairs work and what to look for.)